National Bohemian "Colt" (circa 1960)

 National Bohemian and the Baltimore Colts

 National Brewing, like breweries all across the US, sponsored local sports teams as a form of advertising.
 Washington DC rival Christian Heurich sponsored the Senators through 1955.
 They closed in early 1956.
 Local rivals Gunther sponsored the Orioles until they were bought out by Hamms in 1960.
 But National was not shut out, they advertised with the Colts, the local football franchise, and the Bullets, then Baltimore’s basketball team.
-They began their relationship with the Colts in 1953, selling tickets to games.
+They began their relationship with the Colts in 1953, selling tickets to games via the radio and TV shows the brewery sponsored.
 In 1955 they signed a five-year deal as the team’s sponsor on radio and TV.
 They also produced a team film to promote the Colts in 1956, “Corralin’ the Colts.”
-They released another film in 1960.

-In 1959 they signed another five year deal to sponsor the Colts on TV and radio and in October of that year they introduced “the Colt”, a 7 oz bottle of their beer.
-I think this is probably the same time they introduced the 7 oz flat top aluminum can.
-Coors had developed the 7 oz aluminum can and Gunther was using one as well.
-The Colt can not only allowed National to compete with Gunther (Coors wasn’t sold anywhere near Baltimore in 1959!) but it helped the brewery show local pride in their team.
+In 1959 they signed another five year deal to sponsor the Colts on TV and radio and in September of that year they introduced “the Colt”, a 7 oz bottle of their beer.
+In 1960 they introduced the 7 oz flat top aluminum can.
+Coors had developed the 7 oz aluminum can and Gunther used one as well.

-I was told this by a buddy who worked for the ATF in the Baltimore area,
+I was told this by a buddy who worked for the ATF in the DC-Baltimore area,

 Old timers have told me that the 7 oz.
 Gunther's aluminum cans were popular